India and the Geopolitics of the Indian Ocean

 Relations with the United States and with Europe are more uncertain.
 India as part of its modernizing campaign and desire to become a larger part of the global economy has just signed a comprehensive trade and investment agreement with the European Union.
 There was also a security and defense partnership.
 Relations with the United States, long strained by India’s “non-alignment” foreign policy during the Cold War, seem to be becoming more cordial as the United States focuses on China, rather than Russia, as its primary geopolitical enemy.
 India then becomes a potential geopolitical ally.
 With the U.S. Navy stretched from the Persian Gulf to the western Pacific, America might welcome allied naval power in the Indian Ocean.
 Also, it appears that President Trump sees Narendra Modi as a fellow strongman he can “deal” with.

 India and the United States recently signed an outline for a tariff and investment deal.
 Then Trump greatly increased the tariff because, supposedly, India was buying discounted Russian oil.
-Trump has reversed his decision but, like everywhere else, the United States is appearing as an unreliable ally.
+Trump has reversed his decision but, like everywhere else, the United States is appearing as an erratic and unreliable ally.

 A lot depends on the United States.
 America is beginning to look like Paul Kennedy’s “overstretched” imperial power.
 The United States continues to run large yearly government deficits.
 Interest payments on America’s national debt is already equal to America’s military budget and is forecasted (Congressional Budget Office) to increase by about the same amount as future income tax revenue.
 America may be reducing its military presence in Europe.
 It also may be forced to reduce its naval and air power in the Persian Gulf and the Indian Ocean as it concentrates on the growing Chinese naval power in the western Pacific.
 A substitute allied military force aimed at China could include India.